 I adopted Gem first and Clea several months later.
 When I arrived to pick her up from the shelter, she was quite ill.
 She had an upper respiratory infection, which I knew nothing about, at the time.
 With antibiotics in hand, to address the congestion and literal snot running out of her nose, the attendant handed her to me and said she would be fine.

 I brought Clea home, put her in a room away from Gem and called the vet.
 I was directed to bring her in immediately.
-Once examined, the vet felt Clea needed to be hospitalized because she was so sick.
-The Humane Society ended up paying for the bill, and I’m sure they regretted adopting her out, at least financially.
-Once Clea was released to come home, I saw that her stool was bloody.
+Once examined, the vet hospitalized Clea because she was so ill.
+The Humane Society ended up paying for the bill, and I’m sure they regretted adopting her out.
+Once released to come home, I saw that her stool was bloody.
 I had an immediate gut reaction and decided I had had enough of treating Clea with such extreme means.
 I was going to take care of Clea and Gem the same way I cared for myself–holistically!
-Ten days on antibiotics in isolation was too much for a six month old kitten, who had just lost her mother, and her sister while living in a shelter.
+Ten days on antibiotics in isolation was too much for a six month old kitten, who had just lost her mother, and her sister.

 Clea’s immune system was overloaded.
 I was concerned and found a local (well-respected) holistic vet to take her to.
 During the appointment, Dr. Pitcairn’s book, Natural Health for Dogs and Cats, was a suggested read.
-I picked it up right away and also found Anitra Fraizer’s book, The Natural Cat (my cat bible).
-We began working to heal Clea’s gut, and her immune system (Clea developed herpes in her eyes from the upper respiratory infection.
+I picked it up right away and also found Anitra Fraizer’s book, The Natural Cat (the CAT bible).
+We began working to heal Clea’s gut and her immune system.
+Clea had developed herpes in her eyes from the upper respiratory infection.
 After changing her diet and adding supplementation, the herpes didn’t return.

 Later I learned raw bone (calcium) was not so good for Gem because of his history of urinary crystals and stones.
 So I only give him raw meat with no raw bones, and mostly canned food now.